 One-Pot Chicken and Yellow Rice

 Flavorful one-pot chicken and yellow rice with turmeric and cumin, ready in 35 minutes for just $2.00 per serving.
 A simple, satisfying weeknight dinner.
+This one pot chicken yellow rice option is designed for fast weeknight cooking and dependable results.

 One-Pot Chicken and Yellow Rice

 Flavorful one-pot chicken and yellow rice with turmeric and cumin, ready in 35 minutes for just $2.00 per serving.
 A simple, satisfying weeknight dinner.
+This one pot chicken yellow rice option is designed for fast weeknight cooking and dependable results.

 Prep